hoangvvo/benzene/docs/core/README.md

 `@benzene/core` is the dependency used by all `benzene` packages.
 This gets installed along with other `benzene` packages as a dependency so it's unlikely that you have to manually install this.

-The main export is `GraphQL`, which can be used to create a Benzene "`GraphQL`" instance.
+The main export is `GraphQL`, which can be used to create a Benzene "GraphQL" instance.
 This is re-exported from each binding package and can be shared across them.

 ```js
 const { GraphQL } = require('@benzene/server');